-Jennifer is a self-taught artist who grew up in the coal-fields of Eastern Kentucky.
-When she wasn't playing in the hills or creeks she could be found in her room, drawing or coloring in books.
-Early on, she began noticing the artwork in the different places she visited with her family.
-She would study the paintings and wonder just how the artist had done what they did...and she began experimenting with COLORS!
+Hello!
+My name is Jennifer Stanley and I am a self-taught artist who grew up in the coal-fields of Eastern Kentucky.
+When I wasn't playing in the hills or creeks I could be found in my room, drawing or coloring in books.
+Early on, I began noticing the artwork in the different places I visited with my family, and I would study the artwork and wonder just how the artist had done what they did...and I began experimenting with COLORS!

-For her seventh birthday she received her first paint-by-number set, and discovered the world of painting.
-With the discovery of Nat Geo magazine at age 10, she had reference photos to work from!
-She bought her first 35mm camera at age 21 and began photographing and painting the quaint little Kentucky homes in her neighborhood.
-She began painting with acrylics in 1982 and in 1992 she began her study in portraiture.
-She moved to the Lexington, KY, area in 1997 and found employment at an architectural illustrations firm.
+I bought my first 35mm camera at age 21 and began photographing and painting the quaint little Kentucky homes in my corner of the world.
+I began painting with acrylics in 1982 and in 1992 I began my study in portraiture.
+I later moved to the Lexington, KY, area and found employment at an architectural illustrations firm in 1997.

-She joined Lynn Architectural Illustrators and learned to read and apply blueprint information to a perspective chart to produce architectural renderings.
-The company retired in 2006 but she continues to do illustrations on an as-needed basis.
-She was juried into Kentucky Guild of Artists and Craftsmen in 2015 and works out of her home studio in Waco, KY.
+I joined Lynn Architectural Illustrators and learned to read and apply blueprint information to a perspective chart to produce architectural renderings.
+The company retired in 2006 but I continue to do illustrations on an as-needed basis.

 In 2011 I opened a booth at the Athens Schoolhouse Antiques Show.
 When I'm not in my home studio, you can find me at Booth #316 in the gymnasium on the second weekend of every month, where you can watch me work on my latest commission!